The Critical Concepts

 Research indicates that most standards documents articulate far more content than can be taught in the time available to K–12 teachers.
-In response, analysts at Marzano Research sought to identify, as objectively as possible, a focused set of critical concepts for each K–12 grade level in the content areas of English language arts (ELA), mathematics, and science.
+In response, analysts at Marzano Research sought to identify, as objectively as possible, a focused set of critical concepts for each K–12 grade level in the content areas of English language arts (ELA), mathematics, science, and social studies.

 Read The Critical Concepts (Final Version: English Language Arts, Mathematics, and Science).